Finding meaning in a world of likes is hard. This is the place to go deep with dispatches from the trenches of punk, psychedelics, and more.

 Twice a month I share a post, most often on one of these three topics:

-Ancestral Trauma: What wounds are we handed at birth?
+Ancestral Transmissions: What wounds are we handed at birth?
 Start with The Lone Wolves: A Crisis of Manhood at the Oregon Coast, a meditation on the children of a culture that devalues emotional connection.
 You might also enjoy Dawn: Gaza, Jewishness, and the Price of Unmet Grief, which explores current events through an intergenerational lens.

 Psychedelics: Too few writers give psychedelics the serious treatment they deserve, so I’ve taken it upon myself to try.
 Start with The Night MDMA Saved My Life, an excerpt from my book Death Trip.